J-Siu/hugo-theme-sk3/README.md

   [Params]
   googleAnalyticsUA = true
   ```

+Only use this if using UA.
 If using GA4, set above to false, or unset.

 #### Twitter Cards / Opengraph